 Open parking is allowed in the North Blacktop Lot.

-VI.
 VEHICLE PARKING REGULATIONS

 A. All vehicles must be parked within the confines of a marked parking space.
 Parking is prohibited in any area not specifically designed for parking purposes.

 B. Vehicles shall not be parked or placed facing the flow of oncoming traffic.

 C. Parking is prohibited at any area where traffic cones or barricades have been placed.

 D. Backing into a parking space is prohibited.

 F. Overnight parking on campus is restricted to students, faculty and staff and official guests of the University.